abdul-moiz1/AspireLink/replit.md

 - June 29, 2025.
 Restructured hero section with equal-sized panels in parent container: text panel with blue gradient background, image panel with gray gradient background, both contained within semi-transparent white parent panel
 - June 29, 2025.
 Removed 'Mentor Impact' section from For Mentors page since no mentor impact data exists yet for founding cohort
 - June 30, 2025.
 Added comprehensive Mentor Registration feature at /register-mentor route with manual professional data entry, database schema, API endpoints, and multi-step form ensuring data integrity by collecting authentic user information.
 Form validated and working with PostgreSQL storage.
+- June 30, 2025.
+Updated all mentor application buttons to link to registration form: "Become a Mentor" buttons on Home page (both hero and CTA sections) and For Mentors page, plus "Apply to Mentor" button on For Mentors page now direct users to /register-mentor route for streamlined registration process.
 - June 29, 2025.
 Integrated custom AspireLink logo (handshake design) into navigation header and updated favicon, added SEO meta tags with proper title and description
 - June 29, 2025.
 Added professional student collaboration image to For Students page with accurate founding cohort messaging instead of false success statistics